OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 #### ExtensionDBFullMapping

-The mapping for all the database connections of an extension.
+The mapping to database connections for all the logical databases of an extension.

 | Name | Type | Description | Required |
 | ---- | ---- | ----------- | -------- |